FidelusAleksander/ghcertified/content/overview/_index.md

 ## Availability

+**Exam registrations are open on https://examregistration.github.com/ for eligible individuals**

-All [GitHub](https://github.com/) certifications are currently only available to GitHub Employees, Microsoft Employees, GitHub Channel & Services Partners, and [all Microsoft Partners](https://techcommunity.microsoft.com/t5/news-from-microsoft-norway/github-certs-are-now-available-for-all-partners/ba-p/3808333).
-Exam registrations are open on https://examregistration.github.com/.
+All GitHub certifications are currently only available to GitHub Employees, Microsoft Employees, GitHub Channel & Services Partners, and [all Microsoft Partners](https://techcommunity.microsoft.com/t5/news-from-microsoft-norway/github-certs-are-now-available-for-all-partners/ba-p/3808333).

 {{% notice style="info" %}}
 **GitHub [ anticipates](https://examregistration.github.com/waitlist/certifications) opening the certification program to individuals in early 2024.
 For now You can join the [waitlist](https://examregistration.github.com/waitlist/certifications)**